SoftwareMarbles/lazy/README.md

     max_warnings_per_file: 20 # optional value instructing lazy to never send more than this number of warnings per file, applied after max_warnings_per_rule
 # Each file is run through this pipeline.
 engine_pipeline:
-  bundle:                     # bundle: - run engines asynchronously (in paralel)
+  bundle:                     # bundle: - run engines asynchronously (in parallel)
     - file-stats:
     - sequence:               # pullreq engine depends on github-access, so we run them sequentially
       - github-access: